MonkeyLogic

 • Information-rich display of behavioral performance and within-trial events during task execution.

-• Data file includes complete descriptions of behavioral performance, event markers and their text labels, task structure, and the actual stimulus images used.
+• A comprehensive behavioral data file is generated by each task run that includes complete descriptions of behavioral performance, event markers and their text labels, task structure, and the actual stimulus images used.
 Any trial can be re-played to inspect a subject's behavior and AVI movie files can be generated from any trial to demonstrate how a task was performed.

 • Behavior can be followed over the web, and commands can be submitted remotely to alter the execution of the task (e.g., pause, quit, resume, change blocks, etc).